-UPDATE 1-Celgene signs deal with BeiGene for tumor cancer treatment
+Celgene signs deal with BeiGene for tumor cancer treatment

 Celgene will acquire 32.7 million of BeiGene's ordinary shares at $4.58, or $59.55 per BeiGene's American Depositary Shares (ADS), the companies said.

 Up to Wednesday's close of $52.27, BeiGene's shares had gained about 72 percent this year.

 (Reporting by Divya Grover and Bhanu Pratap in Bengaluru; Editing by Amrutha Gayathri and Martina D'Couto)

+Liberty Interactive Corp said it would buy the remaining 62 percent of HSN Inc it does not already own in a deal that values the TV shopping network at $2.1 billion.

+TORONTO Canadian mergers and acquisitions rose about 13 percent to C$120.5 billion ($93.2 billion) in the first half of 2017, driven by big-ticket energy deals and robust cross-border activity, according to Thomson Reuters data released on Thursday.